Uncovering the Differences: Co-hosting vs Property Management for Short-term Rentals

 • Posted on

 Co-hosting and property management are two popular options for managing short-term rentals, such as vacation homes and apartments.
-However, they are quite different in terms of the services they offer and the level of involvement they require from the homeowner.
+However, they can be quite different in terms of the services they offer and the level of involvement they require from the homeowner.
+The platform they are facilitated on can also differentiates the two.

 Co-hosting on Airbnb is a service where a host manages a property listing on behalf of the homeowner or property owner.
 The host is added as a co-host on the property owner's listing, which allows them access to manage the listing and interact with guests, such as responding to inquiries, handling bookings, and coordinating stays.
 This can be beneficial for property owners who want to take advantage of the short-term rental market on Airbnb but do not have the time or expertise to handle all aspects of managing a listing.
 With a co-host, the property owner typically pays the co-host a percentage of the rental income on a monthly basis.
-The co-host may handle a portion of the tasks, or all aspects of managing the listing on the owner's behalf, but the financial aspect such as collecting payments and handling transactions is still handled by the owner or their representative.
+Often times, this payment is automatically distributed by Airbnb, but it can also be paid by the owner outside of the platform.
+The co-host may handle a portion of the tasks, or all aspects of managing the listing on the owner's behalf, but the financial aspect such as collecting payments and handling transactions is still controlled by the owner or Airbnb.
 Co-hosting is becoming increasingly popular on Airbnb, and other short-term rental platforms, as it allows homeowners to have a professional helping hand with their property management.
+In-fact, Airbnb has an Experienced Co-Host platform to connect co-hosts with hosts needing help.

-Property management, on the other hand, is a service that handles all aspects of managing a short-term rental property on behalf of the homeowner.
-This can include tasks such as listing the property, handling guest inquiries and bookings, providing customer service, and managing the cleaning and maintenance of the property.
+Property management, on the other hand, is a service that strictly handles all aspects of managing a short-term rental property on behalf of the homeowner.
+This can include all of the same tasks as co-hosting such as listing the property, handling guest inquiries and bookings, providing customer service, and managing the cleaning and maintenance of the property.
 Property management companies may also handle the logistics of supplying linens, toiletries, and other essentials to guests.
+These tasks are still similar to a full service co-host.
+However, a key difference being that a property manager will have full control over the financials and the payouts.
+A property manager also has the ability to list a property on multiple platforms, whereas, co-hosts typically only list on Airbnb.
+Lastly, in many states, property managers are required to have a license.

 While property management companies are generally more expensive than co-hosts, they offer a higher level of service and take care of many more responsibilities than co-hosts.
 Property management can be a good choice for homeowners who want to rent out their property full-time, or those who have multiple properties to manage.